 At birth, the birthing center provider initiates the NHS so that the screening is performed.
 The screening result is submitted to the Public Health EHDI program which calculates the NHS outcomes.
 The NHS outcome is presented in the Early Hearing Care Plan (EHCP) including follow-up activity.
 The typical communication flow is as follows:

-a.
-PH notifies Birthing Center of NHS guidelines (generates initial protocol)
+a. ❶PH notifies Birthing Center of NHS guidelines (generates initial protocol)

-b.
-Birthing center notifies PH of new birth demographic information
+b. ❷Birthing center notifies PH of new birth demographic information

-c.
-PH sends request for NB hearing screening (generates initial order)
+c. ❸PH sends request for NB hearing screening (generates initial order)

-d.
-NHS performed at birth and result is reported to PH EHDI program of which the NHS outcome is calculated and presented in EHCP.
+d. ❹NHS performed at birth and result is reported to PH EHDI program of which the NHS outcome is calculated and presented in EHCP.
 EHCP contains the follow-up orders.

-e.
-EHCP is shared with PCP/Specialist (e.g. audiologist) (generates initial referral/order)
+e. ❺EHCP is shared with PCP/Specialist (e.g. audiologist) (generates initial referral/order)

-f.
-PCP/Specialist shares audiology evaluation (generates referral response) with PH
+f. ❻PCP/Specialist shares audiology evaluation (generates referral response) with PH

-g.
-PCP/Specialist shares appropriate follow-ups (generates subsequent referral response)
+g. ❼PCP/Specialist shares appropriate follow-ups (generates subsequent referral response)

 a.
 If the risk assessment is positive, the PCP/Specialist has to perform follow-up hearing screening risk assessments as recommended with appropriate action to follow by 1 mo, 2 mo, 4 mo, 6 mo, 9 mo, 12 mo, 15 mo, 18 mo, 24 mo, 30 mo, and 3 years and “to be performed” at 4 years of age (generates notification/orders)